 PTACs are powered by either heat pumps or electric heat.

-Heat pumps are the best option if you’re using your PTAC mostly as an air conditioner and won’t rely on it for heating.
+Heat pumps are the best option if you’re using your PTAC mostly as an air conditioner, and however, won’t rely on it for heating.

 - Energy efficient